3 min read

 4) Spill the Beans

 Lastly, take advantage of the fact that your happy customer is not being named.
-Tell the truth about how they could not achieve specific objectives, stay competitive, or spent too much money and resources before partnering with your business.
+Tell the truth about how they could not achieve specific objectives, stay competitive, or spend too much money and resources before partnering with your business.
 You are free from worrying about offending your client!
 Let your prospects really know what was going on!

 Get Cracking on Case Studies!